 - Slave to PR: Ghosts are supposed to be scary, so Casper is feared by humans for being a ghost and looked down upon by other ghosts for not being a "proper" ghost.
 Other ghosts enjoy scaring, but also take it very seriously and do it because it's a ghost's purpose in death .
 There are even scaring experts that the Ghostly Trio have either consulted to improve their scaring, or gone up against to prove that they were the best (in a Good Old Fisticuffs sorta way: the others and their fancy techniques are no match for tried-and-true invisible playing with objects or yelling of "Boo!").
 One of the cartoons even featured a ghost school that taught haunting.
 Spooky protects his reputation as the number one scarer at any cost.

-- Strictly Formula: Nearly all of the cartoons are virtually interchangable from each other save for some superficial settings.
+- Strictly Formula: Most of the cartoons are virtually interchangable from each other save for some superficial settings and slightly different characters (who all serve identical purposes in the plot).
 One Famous Studios animator, Lee Mishkin, even had a quote about it:"With the Casper series, you never knew what picture you were working on, because they were all exactly the same."

 - Terrible Trio: The Ghostly Trio, in every incarnation they've ever been in.